-Gobble Garg says she feels she’s finally found her niche and true passion with Gobble, an online marketplace in San Francisco that delivers home-cooked meals from local chefs to businesses and residents looking for a healthy alternative to takeout.
+Garg says she feels she’s finally found her niche and true passion with Gobble, a dinner delivery service that creates 10-minute 1-pan fresh dinner kits for busy professionals looking for a healthy and quick alternative to takeout.

-The strategy paid off with Garg scoring some top investors in Silicone Valley – including LinkedIn Co-founder Reid Hoffman – raising some $1.2 million for her business in 2011.
+The strategy paid off with Garg scoring some top investors in Silicon Valley – including LinkedIn Co-founder Reid Hoffman – raising over $1.2 million in seed capital for her business.

 BS, BioMechanical Engineering2009